rust-lang/keyword-generics-initiative/README.md

  *Note* you need `-i ''` on macOS and just `-i` on Linux.

  * keyword generics -> The display name of your group e.g. "Inline ASM".
- * keyword-generics -> The url slug name of your group used for `rust-lang/team` and repo name. e.g. "pg-inline-asm".
+ * keyword-generics-initiative -> The url slug name of your group used for `rust-lang/team` and repo name. e.g. "pg-inline-asm".
  * Zulip -> The name of your chat app e.g. "Zulip".
  * {{CHAT_LINK}} -> The hyperlink to your discussions on the chat app